-When a parent who has not recently received public assistance applies for child support services, 2% of each collection is kept as a fee.
-This is a fee in addition to the application fee.
-If the parent who is owed child support applies for services, the 2% is taken out of the child support collected.
-If the parent paying child support applies for services, the 2% is added on to the amount collected from that parent.
+When a parent who does not receive public assistance applies for child support services, 2% of each collection is kept as a fee.
+This fee is in addition to the application fee.
+If the obligee applies for services, the 2% is taken out of the child support collected.
+If the obligor applies for services, the 2% is added on to the amount collected from that parent.
 The 2% amount is kept by the state – it is not paid to the other parent.
 If a parent does not want to pay the 2% fee, they can choose to close the child support case – but then they must collect child support on their own.

 If the parent who applies for child support services has not recently received public assistance, and more than $550 per year is collected in child support, the parent will also be charged a $25 annual fee.

-If a parent wants full child support services, the child support office must help the parent
+If a parent wants full child support services, the child support office helps the parent:

-- Get a court order for child support, medical support, and child care expenses
+- Get a court order for child support

-- collect child support or take action against parents who refuse to pay
+- collect child support or take action against parents who refuse to pay, and

-A parent applying for child support services can also choose “income withholding only.”
-This service is also through the county, but only collects money.
+A parent who applies for child support services can also choose “income withholding only.”
+With this service, the county is only responsible for collecting money.
 It does not set, change or enforce a child support order.
-You must serve any income withholding paperwork on the other parent’s employer on your own.
-The fee for this limited service is $15 per month, and is charged to the obligor.
+You have to serve any income withholding paperwork on the other parent’s employer on your own.
+The fee for this limited service is $15 per month and is charged to the obligor.

-For more information about child support services, see DHS Document 2973 “Explanation of child support (IV-D) and income withholding-only (Non-IV-D) services in Minnesota” at this link: https://edocs.dhs.state.mn.us/lfserver/Public/DHS-2973-ENG
+For more information about child support services, read the state’s fact sheet, “Explanation of child support (IV-D) and income withholding-only (Non-IV-D) services in Minnesota” at this link: https://edocs.dhs.state.mn.us/lfserver/Public/DHS-2973-ENG.

-When a child support file is opened, the obligee parent will get participant number and a PIN number to access the state’s online payment system, called “Minnesota Child Support Online.”
-When a court order for support is issued, the obligor parent will receive their own individual PIN number to the system.
-Either parent can use these to get information about your case 24 hours a day.
-You can learn how much child support is owed, the date of the last payment made and the name and number of the child support worker.
+When the county opens a child support file, the parent getting the payments gets a participant number and a PIN number to access the state’s online payment system, called “Minnesota Child Support Online.”
+When the court orders child support, the parent paying the support receives their own individual PIN number for the system.
+Either parent can use their PIN to get information about their case 24 hours a day.
+You can learn how much child support is owed, the date the last payment was made, and the name and phone number of the child support worker.